Broadcasting Schools in Oregon with Degree Program Descriptions

 Oregon has two schools that offer broadcasting programs.
 Learn about the programs, tuition info and program options for these schools to make an informed education decision.

 There are only two schools in Oregon with programs geared specifically toward broadcasting.
 One school offers a bachelor's program in journalism with a broadcasting concentration, and another provides an associate's degree program that prepares students for a variety of broadcasting positions.
+Students receive practical experience through a variety of fieldwork both on and off campus, including working with TV studios and radio stations.

 George Fox University